 There are many chemicals in our environment.
-Some of them are used in products we all use, including children’s products.
-Vermont prioritizes protecting public health and the environment.
-Consumers are encouraged to learn more about the chemicals that are in children’s products.
+Some of them are in products we all use—including children’s products.
+Children can be more susceptible to some chemicals.
+We encourage you to learn more about the chemicals that are in children’s products.

 - Some chemicals can interfere with a child's growth and development.